World Refugee Day 2025

-Crises such as armed conflict, extreme weather, and systemic corruption and repression have forced more than 117 million people* from their homes to date.
+Crises such as armed conflict, extreme weather, and systemic corruption and repression have forced more than 121 million people* from their homes to date.
 Access to higher education reverberates through communities and nations, ultimately fostering a more secure and equitable future for everyone.
-That is why IIE has issued more than 2,300 scholarships, fellowships, and grants to displaced students, scholars, and artists through the Odyssey Scholarship, the Scholar Rescue Fund, and other groundbreaking initiatives.
+That is why, through the generous support of our donors, IIE has issued more than 2,300 scholarships, fellowships, and grants to displaced students, scholars, and artists through the Odyssey Scholarship, the Scholar Rescue Fund, the Artist Protection Fund, and other groundbreaking initiatives.

 By the Numbers

-IIE has issued more than 2,300 scholarships, fellowships, and grants to displaced students, scholars, and artists from Africa, Latin America, the Middle East, Southeast Asia, and other regions through our groundbreaking initiatives, including the Odyssey Scholarship and the Scholar Rescue Fund..
+Through the generous support of donors, IIE has issued more than 2,300 scholarships, fellowships, and grants to displaced students, scholars, and artists from regions around the world through our groundbreaking initiatives, including the Odyssey Scholarship, the Artist Protection Fund, and the Scholar Rescue Fund.

 People worldwide have been displaced from their homes*